Serves: 4 | Time: 1 hr 30 min

 Notes

 Rabbit availability: Rabbit is sold at specialty butchers and some farmers’ markets.
-Ask your butcher to cut it into 10–12 pieces.
+Ask your butcher to cut it for you.

 Pancetta vs. bacon: Pancetta gives a more authentically Italian flavor; bacon works fine and adds a mild smokiness.